-In November 2013, the Company entered into two three-year option agreements with Alberta to acquire a 100% undivided interest in the Deer Cove and Stog'er Tight gold projects, which are adjacent to the Pine Cove Project.
-The Company has planned an exploration program that began with detailed compilation work and will be followed up by diamond drilling at Deer Cove in late May and Stog'er Tight over the summer.
+Effective November 13, 2013, the Company entered into two three-year option agreements to acquire a 100%undivided interest in the Deer Cove and Stog'er Tight gold projects.
+The three mining licenses, totaling 48 claims (approximately 1,235 hectares), and the two mining leases (approximately 47 hectares) are adjacent to Anaconda's property around the Pine Cove mine.

-Deer Cove

-Discovered by Noranda prospectors in 1986, the Deer Cove deposit contains visible gold associated with brecciated quartz veining.
-Mafic volcanic rocks in thrust contact host the mineralization with strongly deformed talc-carbonate altered schists of the Point Rousse Complex.
-A Noranda/Galveston Resources Ltd. joint venture (1987-1989) carried out detailed exploration including diamond drilling (119 holes on the Deer Cove grid), construction of a 7.2-kilometre access road and underground exploration via a 507-meter long adit.
+The Deer Cove deposit was discovered by Noranda prospectors in 1986 and it contains visible gold associated with brecciated quartz veining.
+The mineralization is hosted by mafic volcanic rocks in thrust contact with strongly deformed talc-carbonate altered schists of the Point Rousse Complex.
+A Noranda/ Galveston Resources Ltd. joint venture (1987-1989) carried out detailed exploration including diamond drilling (119 holes on the Deer Cove grid), construction of a 7.2 km access road and underground exploration via a 507 m long adit.
 No significant exploration work was subsequently undertaken and in 1998 the property reverted to the Crown.

-In 2000 and 2001, South Coast Ventures Inc. staked much of the Deer Cove area.
-All historic data was compiled and digitized and additional drilling (14 holes) and sampling was completed.
+In 2000 and 2001, much of the Deer Cove area was staked by South Coast Ventures Inc. All historic data was compiled and digitized and additional drilling (14 holes) and sampling were completed.
 In 2010, Tenacity Gold Mining Company Inc. contracted P&E Mining Consultants Inc. ("P&E") to undertake a mining and economic analysis of the Deer Cove project.
-P&E reported that the Deer Cove deposit, the portion lying above 45 metres above sea level, contained an estimated resource of 12,900 tonnes grading 10.45 g/t gold at a cutoff grade of 6.0 g/t (This is a non-NI 43-101 compliant resource and has not been verified by Anaconda).
+P&E reported that the Deer Cove deposit, the portion lying above 45 m above sea level, contained an estimated resource of 12,900 tonnes grading 10.45 g/t gold at a cutoff grade of 6.0 g/t (this is a non-NI 43-101 compliant resource and has not been verified by Anaconda).
 A combination open pit and underground mining method was proposed and Tenacity entered into a toll-processing arrangement with the Nugget Pond mill.
 Mining did not proceed and the property transferred to Alberta.